vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 3.
 Adding Images

-`Level 3` requires providing links to the online images in member portfolios.
+`Level 3` provides links to the online images in member portfolios.
 Fotogroep Waalre in the Netherlands is an example of `Level 3` club: you can view their portfolios via the Portfolios screen.
 Because a club with, for example, 20 members will have hundreds of images, we have a way to automate generate portfolios using Lightroom (instructions on how this works will be provided later).